ToposInstitute/RelationalThinking-Book/_sources/intro.md

 We hope that even if difficult at times, you will find this book fun.

+We recommend you to the public forums [Category Theory Zulip](https://ncatlab.org/nlab/show/Category+Theory+Zulip) and [localcharts](https://www.localcharts.org/) for any help or for further discussions on the content!

 ### Live, in-line code

 Similarly, a reader with an introductory experience to programming will find such experience helpful.
 For example, to deeply engage with AlgebraicJulia, it is useful to have a local installation of the Julia language and AlgebraicJulia libraries.
 Nonetheless, we have endeavoured to ensure this is not necessary to understand the main messages of this book.
 We have done this by embedding editable, executable in-line code blocks in most chapters.